 22. Drip Settings

 Kajabi also lets you drip out parts of your course as needed.
-For example lets say you have course that takes 6 weeks to complete.
+For example, let’s say you have a course that takes six weeks to complete.
 You might drip out each section once per week.

-By doing this you can guide people through an exact process where they might learn somethings specific.
+By doing this, you can guide people through an exact process where they might learn something specific.

-I personally don’t use this feature much.
-I would rather give them access to everything right off the bat.
+I don’t use this feature much.
+I would instead give them access to everything right off the bat.

 23. Kajabi Status

-One of the weirdest things I found on Kajabi while doing my research is that they have something called Kajabi Status.
-What this does is it shows you any time Kajabi has gone down for any reason, and they don’t just report the outages but report every single day.
+One of the weirdest things I found about Kajabi while researching is that they have something called Kajabi Status.
+This shows you any time Kajabi has gone down for any reason, they don’t just report the outages but report every single day.

 Below is an image of the last 90 days on Kajabi.
-Over the last 90 days they have only had 6 outages, meaning that they are reporting a 99.61% uptime.
+Over the last 90 days, they have only had six outages, meaning that they are reporting a 99.61% uptime.
 That is amazing.

 First, it’s transparent.
-I don’t know of any other platform that does this nor would I have thought to even look for something like this.
+I don’t know of any other platform that does this, nor would I have thought to look for something like this.

 But second, you don’t have to worry about all the backend stuff with Kajabi.
-If you build your online business on WordPress you have to constantly worry about security and updating your themes and plug-ins so you don’t get hacked.
+If you build your online business on WordPress, you must constantly worry about security and updating your themes and plug-ins so you don’t get hacked.

-This recently happened to one of my WordPress blogs and it took me a week to fix the issue.
-Kajabi takes care those issues for you.
-After all you’re in the business of creating digital products, not doing updates, monitoring hackers, and watching for security threats.
+This recently happened to one of my WordPress blogs, and it took me a week to fix the issue.
+Kajabi takes care of those issues for you.
+After all, you’re creating digital products, not doing updates, monitoring hackers, and watching for security threats.